How to Find your Polaris RZR Roll Bar Size and Style

-If you’re looking to install aftermarket Polaris RZR accessories like windshields, doors, and roofs, knowing the width, diameter, and perimeter of your roll cage tubes will help you avoid getting the wrong accessories.
+If you’re looking to install aftermarket Polaris RZR accessories like windshields, doors, and roofs, knowing the width, diameter, and perimeter distance of your roll cage tubes will help you avoid getting the wrong accessories.

 Factory Polaris RZR Cage Sizes

-The Polaris RZR Pro two-seat and four-seat vehicles have 2-inch roll bars, while the Turbo S, Turbo XP, XP4 Turbo, XP 1000, and XP4 1000 all have 1.75-inch roll bars.
+The cages on the Polaris RZR Pro two-seat and four-seat vehicles have 2-inch roll bars, while the Turbo S, Turbo XP, XP4 Turbo, XP 1000, and XP4 1000 all have 1.75-inch roll bars.
 The 2015 and newer RZR 900s also have 1.75-inch roll bars, and so do all the RZR models that came before 2014.
 However, not all aspects of the pre-2014 roll cages are the same size.
 The harness bar and rear bumper crossbars on the RZR, RZR S, and RZR XP are 1.5 inches, with the rear top crossbars being only 1.25 inches on the four-seat versions.
 Meanwhile, the youth-size Polaris RZR 170 has a roll cage that measures 1.25 inches.

 Polaris RZR Roll Bar Size by Vehicle

 - XP 900 (2015+) - 1.75"